curioswati/bhavcopy-searchified/README.md

 #### Live at: [to-do]

-(_Note: The setup instructions below assume basic understanding of Pipenv, Django and Vue or in general node environment_).
+(_Note: The setup instructions below assume basic understanding of Pipenv, Django and Vue or in general node environment_ and are specific to ubuntu based environments).
 ### Setup - Installation:

+* Update the system

+      sudo apt-get update

 * Clone the repository

       git clone https://github.com/curioswati/bhavcopy-searchified.git

-* Create a virtualenv inside the repository root using [Pipenv](https://pipenv.pypa.io/en/latest/)
+* Create a virtualenv inside the repository root using [Pipenv](https://pipenv.pypa.io/en/latest/) and install requirements

       cd bhavcopy-searchified
       pipenv install